ncsu-geoforall-lab/open-science-course/topics/advanced-writing.rst

 Assignment
 ----------

-Take some of your documents which contains headings, figures, tables, equations, and bibliography and recreate it in LaTeX.
+Take some of your documents which contain headings, figures, tables, equations, and bibliography and recreate it in LaTeX.
 If you don't have a suitable document, you can use this paper_ or any other suitable document which contains all or most of the aforementioned elements.